sampattuzzi/PartII-Proposal/diss.md

 primitive.
 However, having seen the first implementation of the `run` primitive I decided that a different approach was need so this incarnation of the `reduce` primitive never saw the light of day.

-TODO: Reduce implementation and the trick to it.

-TODO: Generalisation of functions

-TODO: Type generalization approaches

-TODO: Associated types vs type synonyms

-TODO: run example

 ### Type classes